Danny-Boie/Danny-Boie/README.md

 ---

 **About**
 I studied at the University of Minnesota Duluth, graduating with a Bachelors of Science in Computer Science, with a minor in Business Administration.
 Since taking a Co-Op position in college, I have been working ever since developing mobile applications with a focus in Android and cross platform languages.
+I've worked in an Agile-Scrum environment, as well as within multi-national development teams.

 This GitHub is where I'm continuing my learning with Android and the architectures that are commonly used in my line of work, as well as iOS development.
 Keep reading to learn more about my proficiencies and technical experiences!

-- 🔭 I’m currently working on **Android Apps (Kotlin & Jetpack Compose)**
+- 🔭 I’m currently working with **Android Apps (Kotlin & Jetpack Compose)**
-- 🌱 I’m currently learning about **iOS App Development**
+- 🌱 I’m currently learning about **iOS & Android App Development**
 - 😄 Pronouns: **He/Him**
 - 🌎 Location: **Minneapolis, MN**